Skip to main content

 Club Focus: Livestock Projects Ages 5 – 18

-Members learn about livestock, tools used to work with livestock, various breeds, different meats and the proper feed, vitamins and minerals!
+Since 2007, members have learned about livestock, tools used to work with livestock, various breeds, different meats and the proper feed, vitamins and minerals!
 Learn showmanship, grooming and best animal practices.
-Usually meet the first Sunday of each month 3:30-5:30.
+Usually meet the first Sunday of each month.
 Normally no meetings August through September.

 Contact: Christy Corbett – tarynsmom08@yahoo.com